Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 6. Login by entering the username and password (of the user of the server you’re connecting to).
 (To see the username, on Nano terminal, type `whoami`).

+### Remote connection through ethernet:

+1. On Nano (local) disconnect from wifi.
+2. Connect an ethernet cable between your laptop and Nano.
+3. On MAC laptop, go to "System Settings" and seach for "Sharing".
+   Click on the "?" icon next to "Internet Sharing".
+Select the following:

+   > Share your connection from: Wifi

+   > To computers using: \*Check all the boxes\*

+   Finally, enable internet sharing by toggling the switch.
+The ethernet connection must be established.

+4. On Nano terminal, type `ifconfig`, and check IP address under eth0: inet  **192.168.3.2**

 ### To allow graphics without HDMI display:

 IMPORTANT - For headless system users